Huaqiu-Electronics/kicad-hqpcb-plugin/README.md

 Click the "Update Price" button to get the latest pricing and lead time for your boards from HQ PCB.

 You can modify other parameters (E.g. solder mask color, board quantity, etc.) at any time and re-quote the price with a click of a button.
-All the options are synced with [NextPCB](https://www.nextpcb.com/).
+All the options are synced with [HQ PCB](https://www.hqpcb.com/).

 _Note: Some combinations are restricted (E.g. white silkscreen cannot be chosen with white solder mask)._